law society of canada approved

 I have been practicing criminal law for over 25 years and I pride myself on my successful cases.
 My goal for any client is to ensure that they have a positive outcome and that they are represented to the best of my abilities.

-Get an Honest Opinion About Your Case
+Get an Honest Opinion About Your Situation

 One mistake isn’t worth a lifetime of headaches.
 But your first DUI can really impact your criminal history, take a toll on your finances, and really hinder your employment.